IVSoftware/dynamic-hotel/README.md

-Your question is about creating dynamic bindings for textboxes and this is one way to approach that.
+Your question is about creating dynamic bindings for textboxes and this is one way that I [tested](https://github.com/IVSoftware/dynamic-hotel.git) for doing that.
 First create some textboxes dynamically:

     public MainForm()
     {